 Well, it’s not pot, weed, Mary Jane, grass, or whatever the kids call it these days.
-In fact, it’s not even made from the same plant as marijuana, technically.
+In fact, it’s not even made from the same plant as marijuana.
 Most cannabidiol (CBD) is sourced from hemp, the male plant of the cannabis sativa species, which contains mere trace amounts of tetrahydrocannabinol (THC), the psychoactive ingredient that gets you high.

-To be clear, no, CBD won’t get you high.
+To be clear, no, CBD will not get you high.
 It’s not a drug with recreational uses.
 However, like cannabis, it may have myriad medical benefits.
-And it might be a great addition to your everyday life even if you don’t have a notable medical condition.
+And it might be a great addition to your lifestyle even if you don’t have a notable medical condition.

 To cut through the clutter, I asked an expert: Ian Kelley, an employee of Extract Labs, a Colorado-based company that specializes in CBD products.

-CBD, shorthand for cannabidiol, is a naturally occurring compound found in the leaves, flowers, and stem of hemp and cannabis plants.
+CBD, short for cannabidiol, is a naturally occurring compound found in the leaves, flowers, and stem of hemp and cannabis plants.

 The brand was founded by Iraq War veteran Craig Henderson, who started experimenting with CBD extraction in the garage of his home in 2016.
-In two short years, Extract Lab has grown from an operation of one to now having more than 20 employees and an in-progress second lab out of state.
+In two short years, Extract Labs has grown from an operation of one to having more than 20 employees and an in-progress second lab out of state.
 Part of the company’s success is based on the expert extraction techniques and noted quality of products.
 But also, quite simply, Extract Labs hung its shingle at the right time.
 More on the explosive growth of the industry later; first, let’s figure out what this stuff is.